ershovandrey/tracker/README.txt

 14. On tracker app go to /sites and click on Visitors link of tracked client site.
 You will see visits records.

+15. By default the visits entry will be processed by default 'sync' queue driver which will execute jobs immediately.
+If you want to process visits via Redis queue you need to:
+ 1) Replace the 'sync' driver with 'redis' driver inside the .env file (QUEUE_CONNECTION=redis)
+ 2) Run the horizon
+    $ php artisan horizon
+ 3) Watch for the jobs processing on /horizon/recent-jobs page

-15. For Task 2, please use /api/subscribe endpoint
+16. For Task 2, please use /api/subscribe endpoint

 ------------------------------------------------------------------------------------------------------------------------
 Additional information: